TOD-theses/paper-T-RACE/main.typ

 For financial gains and losses, they consider Ether and ERC-20, ERC-721, ERC-777, and ERC-1155 tokens.

 As an attacker, they consider either the sender of $T_A$ or the contract that $T_A$ calls.
-The rationale of using the contract that $T_A$ calls is, that it may be designed to conduct attacks and temporarily store the profits (see e.g. @torres_frontrunner_2022 for more details).
+The rationale of using the contract that $T_A$ calls is that it may be designed to conduct attacks and temporarily store the profits (see e.g. @torres_frontrunner_2022 for more details).
 The victim is the sender of $T_B$.

 === Formalization